apollineblachet/aice_catalyst_agent/README.md

 The agent reads a short project requirement and outputs:
 - Phases, tasks, and dependencies
 - Complexity estimates and risks
-- Acceptance criteria (Given/When/Then format)
+- Acceptance criteria (Given/When/Then format + proposed test suite)
 - Developer prompts for AI code assistants

 It uses LangGraph’s `create_react_agent` to coordinate reasoning and tool use through a ReAct-style workflow.